DenisZhukovski/WebRequest.Elegant/README.md

     _server = server;
   }

-  public IList<User> ToList()
+  public async Task<IList<User>> ToListAsync()
   {
     var usersRequest = server.WithRelativePath("/users"); // new WebRequest object will be created and
                                                           // refers to http://some.server.com/users
     var usersResponse = await usersRequest.GetResponseAsync();
-    // parse the resposne and create list of users
+    return ... // parse the resposne and create list of users }
-  }
 }
 ```